NOAA’s 2018 hurricane outlook was published in May, just before the official start of the hurricane season.

 As many remember, 2017 was a very active and extreme season.
 NOAA initially predicted an extremely active season, forecasting 11 to 17 named storms with up to nine hurricanes.
 The 2017 season went down on the record as having 17 named storms, including 10 hurricanes.
 Last year, NOAA slightly underestimated just how intense the hurricanes would be.
 It expected two to four major hurricanes; in fact, there were six major hurricanes, three of which made landfall as powerful storms.

-The 2018 season has become quite active in the past few days.
-Hurricane Florence, Tropical Storm Isaac and Hurricane Helene are developed and their paths are being monitored through data from satellites and an Air Force Reserve reconnaissance aircraft missions.
+The 2018 season became quite active in the second week of September.
+Hurricane Florence, Tropical Storm Isaac and Hurricane Helene developed, their paths monitored through data from satellites and an Air Force Reserve reconnaissance aircraft missions.

 A ‘typical’ hurricane season